Defence in an Independent Scotland

-Defence in an Independent Scotland It has often been claimed that an independent Scotland would not be able to defend itself – but recent events would suggest otherwise.
-UK defences have been run down an ineffective level, Scottish defences have been run down harder than the rest of the UK despite a higher per capita charge, and most of the UK budget is targeted at foreign interventions.
+Scotland has a key strategic position in the North Atlantic, and a controlled boundary with North Atlantic Oceanic airspace.
+It has been claimed that an independent Scotland would not be able to defend itself – but recent events show that UK defences have been run down to an ineffective level, Scottish defences have been run down harder than the rest of the UK despite a higher per capita charge, and most of the UK budget is targeted at foreign interventions.
 To cap it all, Trident is to be renewed at a huge cost, which will account for a much increased proportion of Defence spending, while being irrelevant to current threats.

 - A recent UK military report shows Scotland is “poorly defended”

 - For the past two years, the UK has seen a rise the regularity of “serious naval and airborne incursions” by Russian jets and ships in and around the Scottish coast and airspace leading to heightened tensions between NATO and Russia.

 - The Royal Navy has a total of 13 frigates and six destroyers, a reduction from its combined fleet of 33 in 2000.
 Promises on 13 new Type 26 and Type 31 frigates have failed to materialise.
 Type 45 destroyers had faulty engines and will require costly refitting.
 2 Aircraft carriers have been commissioned, but there are no planes to fly from them, and their refuelling ships can’t keep up.
 Warships are to lose anti-ship missiles and be left only with guns, due to cost cutting.
 Just 3 warships patrol the UK’s 11,000-mile coastline – this has proved ineffective 20 times in a single year.
 The mainland of Scotland has 6,160 miles of coastline.
 The flagship HMS Ocean is to be axed to save costs after spending £65million on upgrading the vessel a year ago.